nicolasances/toto-environment-setup/README.md

     sh init.sh

-The script will ask for the Dockerhub username and password
+The script will ask for the Dockerhub username and password.
+The script will also ask for the user and pswd to protect the APIs.

 ## Using the toto-environment-setup microservice